Alejandro Tosti

-Alejandro Tosti (born 30 May 1996) is an Argentine professional golfer who plays on the PGA Tour.
+Alejandro Lautaro Tosti (born 30 May 1996) is an Argentine professional golfer who plays on the PGA Tour.

 Amateur career

 Tosti had a successful amateur career and was low amateur at the 2012 Open de Argentina with a score of 69-73-69-70.
 He was runner-up at the 2013 South American Junior Championship, and the 2015 Latin America Amateur Championship with a score of 69-70-68-71.

 He represented Argentina at the 2014 Eisenhower Trophy, where his team finished 5th and he finished runner-up individually, three strokes behind Jon Rahm.
 He won bronze medal (mixed team) at the 2015 Pan American Games in Toronto, Canada, and was a semi-finalist at The Amateur Championship in 2017.

 Tosti attended the University of Florida between 2014 and 2018, where he played with the Florida Gators men's golf team.
 He was an All-American and won three tournaments, including the individual conference championship in 2017, the first Gator since Billy Horschel in 2009.